Do Go On - 334 - Pan Am Flight 73

 So we never had a meal any other time cooked on there.

-And because I don't have access to that anymore, I can't make you can't have it it's so nice i used to we had family
+And because I don't have access to that anymore, I can't make them.

-every morning pat would make us pancakes but they'd be like chocolate chip.
+Pat would make us pancakes, but they'd be like chocolate chip.

-And he'd make them in like I'd get a J and they'd get an S.
+And he'd like, he'd make them in like, I'd get a J and they'd get an S.

 You know, like we'd get the letters of our names and stuff.